turbits/SSDCS-IDA/README.md

 - Run `python iss.py` to start the ISS app; this serves as a mock ISS.
 It runs on port 8081 and sends a POST request to `IDA/records` to create a new record every 3 seconds.
 - ~~See the API documentation at `http://localhost:8080/api`~~ do this later if there's time; for now look at `/routes`

+## 👀 Features

+- Sessions; a uuid and a username are stored as cookies.
+When endpoints require authentication, the uuid is checked against the database to see if it's valid.
+If it is, the user is authenticated.
+This is also how users are checked if they are admin.
+- Login/logout
+- Dashboard to view records
+- ISS microservice that generates and sends a "data file" to the IDA /records CREATE endpoint every 3 seconds

+## ⚠️ Unimplemented Features

+Keep in mind that this is very much a prototype and is not production ready, and could be improved in many ways.
+Some of these improvements are listed below.

+- Production ready webserver or framework; would use something more tried and tested such as Django/PostgreSQL
+- Editing of database items (users, records, etc) via the UI
+- Efficient database queries; currently, the database is queried for every single record, and then the results are filtered in Python.
+This is inefficient and should be done in the database.
+- More robust error handling
+- More secure session handling and authentication
+- More secure validation
+- Securing configuration variables; Fernet key is in plaintext in the code.
+This is not secure and should be stored in a secure location, such as a .env file.
+- More secure database; currently, the database is stored in plaintext.
+This is not secure and should be encrypted.
+- More secure encryption; currently, the encryption is done with a Fernet key.
+This is not secure and should be replaced with a more secure encryption method.
+- Password hashing; currently passwords are stored in plaintext, they should be hashed/salted, encypted when being communicated, etc.
+- Many, many more

 ## 🗃️Dependencies

 | Software                                                  | Version        |